How to start an export business

-The first item on any plan of action for starting an export business, is deciding and registering the business entity.
-In the case of an export business, it is recommended that Entrepreneur launch their venture as a Private Limited Company.
+The first item on any plan of action for starting an export business is deciding and registering the business entity.
+In the case of export business, it is recommended that Entrepreneur launch their venture as a Private Limited Company.
 Private Limited Company offers the promoters of the business – limited liability protection, transferability, easy access to bank loans and more.
 Further, foreign customers or clients prefer or mandate dealing with a registered corporate entity in India.
 Proprietorships and Partnership firms are usually classified as an unregistered business.
-Therefore, a registration of a Private Limited Company is recommended while starting an export business.
+Therefore, the registration of a Private Limited Company is necessary while starting an export business.

-Once the business is registered, tax registration can be obtained in the name of the business entity.
-PAN or Permanent Account Number is the first tax registration required for any new business.
-Once, PAN is obtained, the business can open a bank account and start the process for loan syndication or equipment or raw material purchases – to commence businesses.
-Goods or services exported from India do not attract VAT or Service Tax.
-However, VAT Registration may be required for the business as it would purchase raw materials from outside of the state and service tax registration may be required to bill domestic clients.
-Therefore, it is recommended that after opening the bank account, necessary steps are taken to obtain the relevant tax registration.
+After completing the business registration process, obtain the tax registration in the name of the business entity.
+PAN or Permanent Account Number is the first tax registration necessary for any new business.
+After obtaining the PAN, the business can open a bank account and start the process for loan syndication or equipment or raw material purchases – to commence businesses.
+Goods or services exported from India do not attract GST.
+However, GST Registration may be required for the business as it would purchase raw materials from outside of the state and service tax registration may be required to bill domestic clients.
+Therefore, it is recommended that after opening the bank account, the necessary steps are taken to obtain the relevant tax registration.

 Import Export Code (IE Code)

-An Import Export Code or IE Code is a must for any business involved in export of goods from India.
-An IE Code is a unique code given to a business by the Directorate General of Foreign Trade (DGFT) to track imports and exports from India.
+An Import Export Code or IE Code is a must for any business involved in the export of goods from India.
+The Directorate General of Foreign Trade (DGFT) gives a unique IE Code to the businesses to track imports and exports from India.
 The following documents must available for obtaining IE Code in the name of the business: